Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 6750 1GB should in theory be a lot superior to the Radeon HD 6450 (OEM) in general. (explain)
+Memory BandwidthIn theory, the Radeon HD 6750 1GB should be 400% faster than the Radeon HD 6450 (OEM) in general, because of its greater bandwidth. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison